Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Config-Package.md

 ## Using the HDRP Config package

 To use the HDRP Config package in your HDRP Project, you need to create a local copy of it and make your Project's package manifest reference it.
+You can either do this manually or use the [HDRP Wizard](HDRP-Wizard.html).

+* **Manual**: In your Project's directory, move and rename the folder "**/Library/PackageCache/com.unity.render-pipelines.high-definition-config@[versionnumber]**" to "**/Packages/com.unity.render-pipelines.high-definition-config**".
-To do this, in the HDRP Wizard (**Windows > Render Pipeline > HD Render Pipeline Wizard**) we use the **Install Configuration Editable Package**.
-After pressing the button you should find the **LocalPackage** at the root of your project containing the HDRP config package.
+* **HDRP Wizard**: Open the HDRP Wizard (**Windows > Render Pipeline > HD Render Pipeline Wizard**) and click the **Install Configuration Editable Package**.
+This creates a **LocalPackage** folder at the root of your Project and populates it with a compatible HDRP config package.

-One important node on **upgrade**: When upgrading the HDRP package, the local package will not be automatically updated and should be upgraded by hand.
-The recommended way of doing so would be to save a copy of your current local package with the modification, re-install it using the wizard and then re-apply your changes.
+**Note**: Using the Package Manger to upgrade your HDRP package does not automatically upgrade the local config package.
+To manually upgrade the local config package:

+1. Make a copy of your current config package.
+2. Use the HDRP Wizard to create a new, compatible config package.
+3. Apply the settings from the old config package to the new config package.

 ## Configuring HDRP using the config package